History of Yemen in Timeline

 October 2011: Tawakul Karman wins Nobel Peace Prize

-In October 2011, Yemeni human rights activist Tawakul Karman was awarded the Nobel Peace Prize, and the UN Security Council condemned the violence in Yemen and called for a transfer of power.
+In October 2011, Yemeni human rights activist Tawakul Karman was awarded the Nobel Peace Prize.
+Meanwhile, the UN Security Council condemned the violence in Yemen and called for a transfer of power.

 November 2011: Saleh signs Gulf Co-operation Council plan

-On November 23, 2011, President Saleh flew to Riyadh to sign the Gulf Co-operation Council plan for political transition, agreeing to transfer presidential powers to his deputy, Vice President Abdrabbuh Mansur Hadi.
+On November 23, 2011, President Saleh flew to Riyadh, Saudi Arabia, to sign the Gulf Co-operation Council plan for political transition, agreeing to transfer presidential powers to his deputy, Vice President Abdrabbuh Mansur Hadi.

 2011: Political Crisis Begins

-Since 2011, Yemen has been enduring a political crisis marked by protests against poverty, unemployment, corruption, and President Saleh's plan to amend the constitution.
+Since 2011, Yemen has been enduring a political crisis, marked by street protests against poverty, unemployment, corruption, and President Saleh's plan to amend Yemen's constitution and eliminate the presidential term limit.

 2011: Yemeni Revolution

-The 2011 Yemeni revolution followed other Arab Spring mass protests in early 2011, primarily against unemployment, economic conditions, and corruption.
+The 2011 Yemeni revolution followed other Arab Spring mass protests in early 2011.
+The uprising was initially against unemployment, economic conditions, and corruption, as well as against the government's proposals to modify the constitution of Yemen so that Saleh's son could inherit the presidency.

-In February 2012, AQAP claimed responsibility for a suicide attack on the presidential palace, which resulted in the deaths of 26 Republican Guards on the day President Hadi was sworn in.
+In February 2012, AQAP claimed responsibility for a suicide attack on the presidential palace, resulting in the deaths of 26 Republican Guards, on the day President Hadi was sworn in.

-In February 2012, Abdrabbuh Mansur Hadi took office for a two-year term after winning the uncontested presidential elections.
-Saleh also returned in February 2012 and was granted full immunity from prosecution by parliament.
+In February 2012, Hadi took office for a two-year term after winning the uncontested presidential elections.
+Saleh also returned in February 2012, and parliament granted him full immunity from prosecution, despite protests.

 September 2012: Car bomb attack in Sana'a

-In September 2012, a car bomb attack in Sana'a resulted in the deaths of 11 people, one day after a local al-Qaeda leader Said al-Shihri was reported to have been killed in the south.
+In September 2012, a car bomb attack in Sana'a killed 11 people, a day after a local al-Qaeda leader, Said al-Shihri, was reported killed in the south.

 2012: Aden International Port ends agreement with Dubai Ports World